-To sum up how our system works, the SU starts its communication with an initial belief value.
+To sum up how our system works, consider the secondary link shown in Figure 1, which consists of two nodes, SU1 and SU_2 .
+SU_1 , for example, starts its communication with its peer with an initial belief value.
 Depending on the adaptive access strategy, the SU chooses the optimal action that maximizes its utility while maintaining a certain QoS threshold for the PU communication.
 The action's outcome may be ACK/NACK in case of transmission, free/busy in case of sensing, and decoded/undecoded in case of reception.
 The SU may also get a combination of these outcomes in the TR and TS modes.
 Depending on these outcomes, the SU updates its belief about the PU state.
-Getting an ACK/free/decoded outcome will increase your belief that the PU is idle with a certain degree.
-However, getting a NACK/busy/undecoded outcome will increase your belief that the PU is busy.
+Getting an ACK/free/decoded outcome will increase the SU's belief that the PU is idle with a certain degree.
+However, getting a NACK/busy/undecoded outcome will increase the SU's belief that the PU is busy.
 Based on this belief, and according to our spectrum access strategy, the SU will take the optimal action, and so on.